PWorm42/DGApy/README.md

 git clone git@github.com:PaulWorm/DGApy.git
 ```

-We recomment to use [anaconda](https://www.anaconda.com/) for managing your python environments.
+We recommend to use [anaconda](https://www.anaconda.com/) for managing your python environments.
 To create a new conda
 environment use

 ```